xpack/web-jekyll/_posts/releases/ninja-build/2021-12-06-ninja-build-v1-10-2-5-released.md

 ### `@rpath`

-Similarly, on macOS, the dynamic libraries are adjusted with `install_name_tool` to use a relative path.
+Similarly, on macOS, the binaries are adjusted with `install_name_tool` to use a relative path.

 ## Documentation